Developer Guide

 - For each of the names and IDs, an

-is created. - For each of the
+AllocDescriptoris created. - For each of the

-to find students that match the descriptors.- If there is one and only one match, the student is added to the group.
+AllocDescriptors, a search is done against the currentStudentListto find students that match the descriptors.- If there is one and only one match, the student is added to the group.

 - The group is added to the application if Step 3 completes without any exceptions.

-command to add a new group.
+The following activity diagrams summarizes what happens when a user executes the addgroup command to add a new group.
 In the case where the group is not added, an error message will be displayed with the reason.

-The following sequence diagram summarizes what happens when the user inputs an addgroup
+The following sequence diagram summarizes what happens when the user inputs an addgroup command together with a student to be added.

 Adding a student into a group

-feature allows users to allocate a student into a group.
+The addalloc feature allows users to allocate a student into a group.

-How the addalloc
+How the addalloc command works

 - The user specifies the group name, and the name or ID of the student to be allocated into the group.